-Hailee Steinfeld Lifts Up Her Black Leather Dress To Show Off Her Backside In Racy Instagram Post
+Hailee Steinfeld Lifts Up Her Black Leather Dress To Show Off Her Toned Legs In Racy Instagram Post

 "YOU'RE SO PERFECT," wrote another.

-Steinfeld may need a lot of energy to take on the coming year.
-After long rumors that she was going to play Kate Bishop in the Disney Plus Hawkeye series, the actress finally opened up about her role late last month.
-Speaking to Entertainment Tonight, Steinfeld said she enjoys playing the character and can’t wait for people to see the way the series is taking her from the comic book pages to the small screen.
+Steinfeld may need a lot of energy for this year.
+After numerous rumors that she was going to play Kate Bishop in the Disney Plus Hawkeye series, the actress finally opened up about her role late last month.
+Speaking to Entertainment Tonight, Steinfeld said she enjoys playing the character and can't wait for people to see the way the series is taking her from the comic book pages to the small screen.

 "She's such a bada**, there's no denying that," Steinfeld said.
 "She's so smart and witty and quick and her physical ability to do so many things is through the roof.
 It's really tested me and kept me going through quarantine, I will say.
 It's given me a reason to stay with it."

-It’s not just acting keeping her busy.
-Earlier in 2020, when asked about the Hawkeye rumors, Steinfeld said that she was keeping busy with her music work.
+It's not just acting keeping her busy.
+Earlier in 2020, when asked about the Hawkeye rumors, Steinfeld said that she was also involved with her music.

 "You know, right now, I will tell you that music is where my head is at.
 That's what I'm focused on… that is what is occupying my brain at the moment," she said, via ComicBook.

-As the racy photo showed, Steinfeld has been spending plenty of time in her modeling work in addition to music and television projects.
-Before the shot showing her lifting her dress to reveal her backside, the 24-year-old shared a number of other posed shots on Instagram, including one that showed her shooting a sultry look to the camera while rocking a puffy red ensemble that again displayed her lean legs.
+As the racy photo showed, Steinfeld has been spending plenty of time with modeling work in addition to music and television projects.
+Before the latest update, the 24-year-old shared a number of other posed shots on Instagram, including one that captured her shooting a sultry look to the camera while rocking a puffy red ensemble that again displayed her lean legs.